jfernandezdevelasco/2p-neural-graphs/README.md

 This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for details.

 # Acknowledgment
-This study was funded by the EU H2020-MSCA-IF-2017 project ‘GRACE’ (id number: 796177) to C. C. and the PNRR-MSCA ‘Young Researchers Award’ project 'NEUPAGES' to C.C.
+This study was funded by the EU H2020-MSCA-IF-2017 project ‘GRACE’ (id number: 796177) to Dr. Cecchetto and the PNRR-MSCA ‘Young Researchers Award’ project 'NEUPAGES' to Dr. Cecchetto.

 # Contact
 For questions, please contact Juan Fernandez de Velasco Biasiolo at juan.fernandezdevelasco@unipd.it